vedranaa/tomography-snake/README.md

 <img src="/images/Figure7_sp.png" width="700">

-Illustration (Figure 7 from our paper) shows,/
+Illustration (Figure 7 from our paper) shows,\
-*top row*: test object, noise-free sinogram, noisy sinogram, evolution of the curve starting from the circle;/ *bottom row*: resulting curve, resulting predicted sinogram, resulting residual and resulting reconstruction.
+*top row*: test object, noise-free sinogram, noisy sinogram, evolution of the curve starting from the circle;\
+*bottom row*: resulting curve, resulting predicted sinogram, resulting residual and resulting reconstruction.

 ## Using our code